RnbWd/chronic/RATIONALE.md

 }

   /*
-  - tasks can be defined without prior knowledge of the file-system
+  - modules can be built without prior knowledge of the file-system because files can be passed down from a central task index.
-  - I can reuse this module in any project
-  - Choosing not to use t.path (or any other params passed) has no impact on the task whatsoever */
+  */

 ```